Partial Condition Numbers for Double Saddle Point Problems: Partial Unified CNs for the DSPP

-\begin{remark} Notably, the equivalent expression of $ \widehat{\mathfrak{K}}^{(2)}_{\Phi}(\mathbf{H}, \b; \mathrm{L})$ in \eqref{eq:th32} is free of computationally expensive Kronecker products.
-Moreover, the matrices in \eqref{eq1:th2} and \eqref{eq:th32} have dimensions \(k \times (\bm{l+s})\) and \(k \times k\), respectively.
-Hence, the expression in \eqref{eq:th32} significantly reduces the storage requirements. \end{remark} \begin{remark} The partial CN in Theorem \ref{th32} is a simplified version of the partial NCN for the solution of the DSPP \eqref{eq1:SPP}.
-The NCN for ${\bm w}=[\x^{\T}, \y^{\T},\z^{\T }]^{\T}, \x, \y$ and $\z$ can be obtained by considering respectively, in Theorem \ref{th32}. \end{remark} In the next result, we provide an easily computable upper bound for the partial CN $ \mathfrak{K}^{(2)}_{\Phi}(\mathbf{H}, \b; \mathrm{L}).$ \begin{corollary} Under the assumption of Theorem \ref{th32}, we have the following upper bound:
+In the next result, {to address the computational challenges mentioned in Remark \ref{re3} associated with the expressions in Theorem~\ref{th32},} we provide an easily computable upper bound for the partial NCN $ \mathfrak{K}^{(2)}_{\Phi}(\mathbf{H}, \b; \mathrm{L}).$ \begin{corollary} Under the assumption of Theorem \ref{th32}, we have the following upper bound:

 \end{corollary} \proof Using the properties of the spectral norm that for the matrices $X$ and $Y$ of appropriate sizes, $\left\|\bmatrix{X & Y} \right\|_2\leq \|X\|_2 + \|Y\|_2$ and $\|XY\|_2\leq \|X\|_2 \|Y\|_2,$ and from \eqref{eq1:th2}, we obtain